Close Menu

 Met by a Congress that sought to stymie racial progress, Truman used executive privileges to enact policies aimed at leveling the playing field for Blacks.

-One of Truman’s most impactful measures came on July 26th, 1948, when he signed Executive Order 9981.
+One of Truman’s most significant measures occurred on July 26, 1948, when he signed Executive Order 9981.
 It declared, “There shall be equality of treatment and opportunity for all persons in the armed services without regard to race, color, religion or national origin.”
 At the time, approximately one million African Americans served in the armed forces.

 The seeds for Truman’s directive could have been planted by a letter he received two years prior from R.R.
 Wright, a Black military officer.
 The message detailing a vicious attack by a police chief on Black World War II veteran Isaac Woodard troubled Truman, who used the assault to justify actions on civil rights.

-Truman’s executive order also established a committee to study the armed forces and come up with effective strategies to implement integration.
+Truman’s executive order also established a committee to study the armed forces and develop effective strategies for implementing integration.
 It initially faced heavy opposition by high-ranking military officers.
-U.S. Army Chief of Staff Omar Bradley initially said the directive would only go into effect when the entire country desegregated.
+U.S. Army Chief of Staff Omar Bradley initially stated that the directive would only take effect when the entire country had desegregated.
 Army Secretary Kenneth Claiborne Royall was forced into retirement for failing to defy Truman’s integration order.

 The last all-Black military unit wouldn’t be abolished until 1954.